Can Pantoprazole be Used for Premedication in Meckel Scintigraphy?

 In the visual evaluation, increased Tc-99m-pertechnetate uptake was observed in the stomach wall of rabbits premedicated with pantoprazole compared with the control group rabbits.
 In the control group, the accumulation of Tc-99m-pertechnetate secreted from the stomach to the intestines was observed (Figure 2).

-In the quantitative evaluation, when the gastric wall counts of the rabbits premedicated with pantoprazole for 3 days were compared with the control group rabbits, Tc-99m-pertechnetate uptake was found to be significantly higher in the stomach of premedicated rabbits (p=0.006).
+In the quantitative evaluation, when the gastric wall counts of the rabbits premedicated with pantoprazole for 3 days were compared with the control group rabbits, Tc-99m-pertechnetate uptake was found to be significantly higher in the stomach of premedicated rabbits (p=0.006) (Table 1).

 Discussion